vito/bass/README.md

 The `(emit *stdout*)` call at the bottom writes a JSON representation of the built artifact to `stdout`.
-This payload is a recipe for building the same artifact, including all of its inputs, and their inputs, and so on, with all referenced Docker images pinned to digests (including the original ref/tag just in case the digest goes poof).
+This payload is a recipe for building the same artifact, including all of its inputs, and their inputs, and so on, with all the Docker image references pinned to digests (including the original ref/tag just in case the digest goes poof).

 You can use `bass --export` to write it to a `.tar` file or extract it to a local directory using `tar -xf`.